-The Lancing College Farm Project is a working farm set on 70 acres of the beautiful South Downs National Park, within the 550 acre Lancing College Estate.
+The Lancing College Farm Project is a working farm set on 70 acres of the beautiful South Downs National Park, within the several hundred acre Lancing College Estate.

 Education is the foremost of the farm's activities, while conservation and animal welfare are at the heart of its foundations.
 Students who attend the farm get to experience a wide range of activities that stretch beyond farming.